jefftham/wsm/README.md

 /*
     var publicFolder=  './www/';

-    //makes the files in the publicFolder are visible to public. (js, img, css files should be placed inside of publicFolder) app.use(express.static(publicFolder));
+    //the files in the publicFolder are visible to public. (js, img, css files should be placed inside of publicFolder) app.use(express.static(publicFolder));
 */
 server.on('request', app);